A dog can lose a leg and still live a full, joyful, tail-wagging life — but the first few months of care make all the difference.

 • Weight management is non-negotiable: Every extra pound multiplies the load on those joints.
 Work with your vet to keep your dog lean.

 • Joint supplements: Omega-3 fatty acids (fish oil) and glucosamine/chondroitin are worth starting early.
-I’ve seen real differences in dogs who start these preventatively versus those who wait until arthritis shows up.
+Many rehab specialists recommend beginning these preventatively rather than waiting until arthritis shows up.

 • Controlled, low-impact exercise: Swimming and slow leash walks on soft surfaces are ideal.
 Avoid long runs, rough terrain, or extended fetch sessions, especially in the first year.

-• Orthopedic bedding: A supportive memory foam dog bed reduces morning stiffness and protects joints during sleep.
+• Orthopedic bedding: A supportive memory foam dog bed reduces morning stiffness and helps protect joints during sleep — something many owners in the tripod community swear by.

 • 2 short, controlled walks daily rather than one long one